qhn74382/aws-docker-kubernetes/classnotes.md

     - Support for operating on directories and automatically detecting operation types (create, patch, delete) per-object
   - Disadvantages
     - Harder to debug and undertand results when they are unexpected

+## Overview of Docker and Containers
+### Docker
+  - Open-source project for automating the deployment of applications as portable, self-sufficient containers that can run on the cloud or on-premise
+  - A host environment which allows the containerized applications to run

+### Docker Host
+  - Machine that has Docker components installed
+  - On the development computer, the developer runs a Docker host where Docker images are deployed, inlcuding the app and its dependencies

+### Container Image
+  - A package with all the dependencies and information needed to create a container (e.g. OS Files and objectts, Manifest and the application files)
+  - Includes all the dependencies (such as framework) plus deployment and execution configuration to be used by a container runtime
+  - An image derives from mutliple base images that are layers stacked on top of each other to form the container's filesystem
+  - The information about the layers is stored in a "manifest" file
+  - An image is immutable once it has been created, however you can create another layer on top of the image

+### Container
+  - A running instance of a Docker image
+  - A container represents the execution of a single application, process, or service.
+It consists of the contents of a Docker image, an execution environment, and a standard set of instructions
+  - Multiple containers can run from a single image
+  - Command to run a container from an image: docker run 'image-name'
+  - When scaling a service, you create multiple instances of a container from the same image
+  - A batch job can create mutliple containers from the same image, passing different parameters to each instance
+  - The images are "build-time" constructs and containers are the "run-time" constructs

+## Container States
+### Created
+  - A new container has been created from the image via command - docker create 'image name'

+### Running
+  - All processes within the container are running

+### Paused
+  - All processes with the container are suspended

+### Restarting
+  - The container is getting restarted via command - docker restart 'container name'

+### Removed
+  - Container is getting removed via command docker rm 'container name'

+### Exited
+  - The main process running in the container has exited

+### Dead
+  - Container is in a defunct state (e.g. issues with accessing their underlying storage)

+## Container Registry
+  - A service that provides access to repositories
+  - All images are stored in registry
+  - The default registry for most public images is Docker Hub
+  - Companies often have private registries to store and manage imaes they've created

+## Dockerfile
+  - A text file that contains all commands, in order, needed to build a given image
+  - Docker builds image automatically by reading the instructions from a Dockerfile
+  - A Dockerfile adheres to a specific format and set of instructions
+  - A Docker image consists of read-only layers each of which represents a Dockerfile instructions